When Frictions are Fractional: Rough Noise in High-Frequency Data: Introduction

-The current paper is motivated by statistical properties found in certain samples of high-frequency financial data that cannot be explained by the aforementioned noise models.
-For instance, if the noise $Z$ is independent of $X$ and takes the form \eqref{eq:nonvan}, where $\eps=(\eps^n_i)_{i=1}^{[T/\Den]}$ is a stationary time series with a distribution that does not depend on $n$,\footnote{\spacingset{1} These assumptions can be substantially relaxed; see \citeA{Da19,Jacod17}.} it is a simple consequence of the law of large numbers (LLN) that
+However, in practice, RV typically explodes as the sampling frequency increases, indicating the presence of noise.
+In order to deal with noisy observations, a common approach in the literature is to model $Z$ at the observation times $i\Del$ as \beq Z_{i\Del} = \eps^n_i, \eeq where $(\eps^n_i)_{i=1}^{[T/\Del]}$ is a discrete time series for each $n$, and to construct noise-robust estimators of $C_T$ based on that assumption.\footnote{\spacingset{1} Examples for $\eps^n_i$ include rounding noise \citep{Delattre97, Li07, Robert10, Rosenbaum09}, white noise \citep{Bandi06,BN08,Podolskij09,Zhang05}, AR- or MA-type noise \citep{AitSahalia11,Da19,Hansen06}, and certain non-parametric extensions thereof \citep{Jacod09,Jacod17,Li21}. } The current paper is motivated by statistical properties found in certain samples of high-frequency financial data that cannot be explained by such discrete noise models.
+For instance, if the noise $Z$ is independent of $X$ and takes the form \eqref{eq:nonvan}, where $\eps=(\eps^n_i)_{i=1}^{[T/\Den]}$ is a stationary time series with a distribution that does not depend on $n$, it is a simple consequence of the law of large numbers (LLN) that

-where $r$ is the autocorrelation function (ACF) of $\eps^n_i$; cf.\ \citeA{Jacod17, Zhang05}.
-In particular, the RV of the observed process $Y$ blows up at a rate of $\Den^{-1}$.
-However, as Figure~\ref{fig1} (a) shows, the divergence rate of RV in daily Intel (INTC) transaction data from 2007 is typically much slower (e.g., around $\Den^{-0.40}$ on November 30, 2007).
+where $r$ is the autocorrelation function (ACF) of $\eps^n_i$.
+In particular, the RV of the observed process $Y$ should be of order $\Den^{-1}$.
+However, as we can see in the volatility signature plot of Figure~\ref{fig1} (a), the divergence rate of RV in real samples can be much slower.
 An almost equivalent way of illustrating this observation is to consider \emph{variance plots}, in which the sample variance of increments of $Y$ is computed as a function of the sampling frequency.
 In our data sample, we observe shrinking price increments; see Figure~\ref{fig1} (b).
-By contrast, in the noise model above, the shrinkage rate is $0$ since \beq \var(\Delta^n_i Y) \sim \var(\eps^n_i-\eps^n_{i-1}) = 2\var(\eps)(1-r(1)), \eeq
+By contrast, in discrete noise models, \beq \var(\Delta^n_i Y) \sim \var(\eps^n_i-\eps^n_{i-1}) = 2\var(\eps)(1-r(1)), \eeq so asymptotically noise increments do not shrink.

-It is, of course, not possible to tell from volatility signature plots or variance plots whether these observations constitute statistically significant findings.
-To address this issue, we perform four different statistical tests on our data set, the results of which are shown in Figure~\ref{fig:test} (a)--(d).
-Panel (a) shows the histogram of $\log H_{3n}$, where $H_{3n}$ is the Hausman statistic introduced by \citeA{AitSahalia19}, demonstrating that the presence of noise is highly significant on almost all trading days in the considered sample.
-Similarly, \citeA{Jacod17}'s point estimators and 95\%-confidence bands for $\var(\eps)$ in panel (b) indicate that $\var(\eps)$ is significantly different from $0$ throughout 2007.
-This suggests that \beq \text{$\var(Z_{i\Den})=\var(\eps^n_i)$ is bounded away from $0$.} \eeq Next, panel (c) shows a histogram of the test statistic